 The District offers the following graduation programs listed below.
-All students entering grade 9 are required to enroll in the Recommended High School Program or Distinguished Achievement Program.
-Permission to enroll in the Minimum Graduation Program will be granted only if an agreement is reached among the student, the student's parent or person standing in parental relation, and the counselor or appropriate administrator.
+All students entering grade 9 are required to enroll in the Foundation with Endorsement High School Program.
+Permission to enroll in the Foundation Graduation Program will be granted only if an agreement is reached among the student, the student's parent or person standing in parental relation, and the counselor or appropriate administrator after the 10th grade year.
 The counselor can help you decide which program is best for you.
 [See policy EIF(LEGAL).]